Hutchinson looking to add more hotels as shortage impacts state fair, local events

 Some said this is a big issue for the fair, the city, and visitors.

-“Right now, our quantity of hotel rooms is less than what we would like it to be because we had our largest hotel abruptly close down in December of 2019,” said VisitHutch Vice President of Operations and Tourism, LeAnn Cox.
+“Right now, our quantity of hotel rooms is less than what we would like it to be because we had our largest hotel abruptly close down in December of 2019,” said LeAnn Cox, VisitHutch vice president of operations and tourism.

 “We’ve got vendors who are saying that I can’t find a hotel room, so I can’t come, and we’ve got entertainers that we have to put, and it means a 25 or 30-minute drive on both sides for them to come,” said Schulz.